lars-erik/Umbraco.BackofficeTranslation/readme.md

-UI for translation of backoffice language files.
+UI for translation of Umbraco backoffice language files.
 Adds a tab on the developer dashboard.

 Features